 Brunello and Barolo wines are often in contention for the title of “best Italian wine” (if one can name such a thing).
 Brunello di Montalcino is produced in the region surrounding the Tuscan town of Montalcino.
 Made with 100% Sangiovese grapes, it has a deep color, moderate tannins, and pairs well with red meat and tomato-based dishes.

 Barbaresco is very similar to Barolo wine, as it’s also produced in the Piedmont region with Nebbiolo grapes.
-However, the soil of Barbaresco differs from the soil of Barolo, and produces less tannins.
-This wine pairs well with meat, mushrooms, truffles, and pastas.
+However, the soil of Barbaresco differs from the soil of Barolo and produces less tannins.
+This wine pairs well with meat, mushrooms, truffles, and pasta.

 After Sangiovese, the Montepulciano grape is the second-most planted in Italy.
 It’s traditionally been an inexpensive red wine that pairs well with food, but has recently gained acclaim in the Abruzzo region.
 Montepulciano d’Abruzzo wines are typically dry, soft in tannins, and do not need much aging.

 Pro tip: Don’t confuse Montepulciano d’Abruzzo with Vino Nobile di Montepulciano.
 The latter is a Sangiovese wine named for the Tuscan town of Montepulciano, not the grape.
 It’s a confusing, but important difference.